Radiant Barriers (ZD)

-Use this CSI 3 part SimpleSpecs™ master specification to specify reflective radiant barriers for use in roof, ceiling, wall, and floor assemblies.
+Use this 3 part SimpleSpecs™ master specification to specify reflective radiant barriers for use in roof, ceiling, wall, and floor assemblies.

 To learn more about radiant barriers, visit Wikipedia.

 - 07 21 23 – Loose Fill Insulation